ThePoShWolf/Sessions/2022-01-05 - Research Triangle PS UG - Runway/README.md

 *Run the Job.*

+Here's the process that happens with a single Action job:

 ![Single Action Job Flow](assets/define-job.png)

+## A note about results

+Results are whatever the Action wants them to be.
+Technically they are any files that are placed in .\results when the Action executes.

+Runway does not store Action results, they are zipped and cached on the Runner.

+Results can be routed with a Connector.

 ## Manually Retrieving results

 *Manually download results.*

 ![Manual job results download](assets/dl-job-results.png)

-## How Runway handles results

-Results are any files that are created by the Action and dropped in .\results.

-The Runner zips up the .\results file and caches it for the life of the job.

 ## Connectors